Tiger II, or "King Tiger"

 Clearly, the Germans had a thing for huge weapons, which usually didn't work out well for them.
 However, as mentioned above, they were just responding to their opponents.
 There was nothing unusual about formations of heavy tanks in the Russian or British armies, the only thing unique about Tiger Tanks was their renowned deadliness.

 Based on the economic realities of the time, the Germans had no hope of matching the production abilities of the forces arrayed against them, so they had to try for a qualitative edge.
 They tried this in several areas, most spectacularly with their missiles and advanced Luftwaffe jets, with very few products that affected events on the battlefield and a lot of unfulfilled promise.
-Their greatest practical success was with their tanks.
+Their greatest success with this theory was with their tanks, which grew progressively more massive as the war wore on.

 |King Tiger II|